Syllabus

 Textbooks

-The textbook for the course is Introduction to Computer Music (3rd Edition) by Roger B. Dannenberg and can purchased from Amazon in both ebook and physical formats.
-You may also access PDFs of individual chapters here.
+The primary textbook for the course is Introduction to Computer Music (3rd Edition) by Roger B. Dannenberg.
+It is recommended that you purchase a digital or physical copy from Amazon.
+You may also access PDFs of individual chapters here, though the cross-chapter links will not work.

 You will also likely need to refer to the Nyquist Reference Manual (PDF, HTML) at times for help related to Nyquist, the programming language for the course.
 The first half (up to the chapter "Nyquist Functions") is intended to be introductory and explanatory, so please use this to supplement the text for additional information about Nyquist.